dyakonoff/cuba-validation/README.md

 [Custom annotations](https://doc.cuba-platform.com/manual-6.8/bean_validation_constraints.html#bean_validation_custom_constraints) could be defined not just for entities fields but also for Entity classes, POJOs and service methods.
 Let’s check out how to do that.

-Assume we are building a products management system and an entity Product could have different measures:
+Assume we are building a products management system and an entity `Product` could have different measures:
 * Units
 * Kilograms
 * Tons

 On the other hand, `Product` class has `weightPerMeasure` field, which displays the weight of one product item.
 It’s quite obvious that only if product item’s measure is `ProductMeasure.Unit` then this `weightPerMeasure` can have arbitrary value (but still non-negative).
 If `product.measure == Kilograms` then `product.weightPerMeasure` should be equal 1 (one kilogram weights one kilogram exactly).
 The same is for Tons (1 ton = 1000 kilograms).

 So, having the annotation expressing this just in one source code line looks quite appealing.

 Following the [documentation](https://doc.cuba-platform.com/manual-6.8/bean_validation_constraints.html#bean_validation_custom_constraints) let's declare `@CheckProductWeightType` annotation that we want to be able to link to `weightPerMeasure` field but to be called when entity editor commits data as well.
+This mean that this annotation shall be used to annotate classes and fields.

 ```java
 @Target({ ElementType.FIELD, ElementType.TYPE })